alphagov/government-service-design-manual/service-manual/operations/helpdesk.md

 You’ll also need to have an idea of the service level that should be maintained by your Helpdesk.

-Generally, service level (“SL” or “SLA”) is expressed as x percent of contacts resolved in y time units.
+Generally, service level (SL or SLA) is expressed as x percent of contacts resolved in y time units.
 As an example, you might plan to answer 80% of your incoming email contacts in 24 hours.

 You’ll need to know the desired service level to plan how many agents you’ll need for your Helpdesk.
 Conversely, if your staffing is constrained by other factors, you may use this value as a constant and solve for the best service level that can be achieved at a certain volume level.